piapip/microservice/README.md

 # Lesson 11: HTTP multi-part Requests

 It seems to be deprecated.
+It's used for uploading stuff, like images, or audios, or videos,...
 When browser were just static HTML, there weren't a lot of JS framework to use, if you want to send a request, you'll have a button and you'd be using HTML form, push the form and the browser will do the rest.
 Browser then sends given data in a data format called **multi-part form data**.
 It's HTTP data, combination of text and binary information and it would separate by using boundaries.
 It's not RESTful.
 NOTE: handler is designed to deal with REST.

-It just happens so that I need to learn uploading file. antd <Upload /> desgin is so shit lol.
+It just happens so that I need to learn uploading file. antd Upload / desgin is so shit lol.

 # Lesson 10: Files